 David Bennett Books published the Big Yellow Taxi in 1994, although my first book (Daytime Nighttime, illustrated by Sue Hendra) was published a year earlier by Bloomsbury.

-The Big Yellow Taxi, followed by the Little Red Plane were very successful worldwide and laid the ground for me to keep playing, exploring and learning about the super minds of children.
+The Big Yellow Taxi, followed by the Little Red Plane were very successful worldwide.

-Nowadays, I produce fewer books but still work with children in schools, libraries and centres.
-I also publish a newspaper for children called Chicken, which matches the innate intelligence of 4-11-year-olds with current affairs and information from the wider world, supplementary learning, strong design and as much fun as possible.
+Nowadays, I produce less books but still work with children in schools and libraries.
+I publish a newspaper for children called Chicken, which matches the intelligence of 5-11-year-olds.
+It has current affairs and information from the wider world, supplementary learning, strong design and as much fun as possible.

 I have always believed that people are more similar than different and that is worth celebrating.

 Here is a list of my books for children:

 Download my CV and short portfolio (pdf)